 After we moved into town, we didn’t drive much per day and I only have one intersection on my way to work.
 Thus, it took 15 years from the initial hit to the crack all over the windshield.
 However, such a long time is the exempt.
 Some of my colleagues have much younger cars and already their third or fourth windshield.
 In this light, the ads gets a total new perspective.
 It makes sense and isn’t weird at all.
 There is actually huge competition for windshield replacements.

 When you rent a car to travel in Alaska, make sure you buy a windshield insurance.
 Also look in the contract whether you are allowed to drive unpaved roads.
 Some contracts even forbid to drive the unpaved roads of the suburbs.

 Have you ever heard or seen a weird ad that finally made sense?
 What was it?
 Let me know, I am curious.

-When you like this post please share it with your friend by tweeting them I just read a cool story about driving in Alaska.
+When you like this post please share it with your friends.

 Focus Alaska is a weekly series about Alaska lifestyle, insider travel tips, and Alaska curiosa.
 It goes up every Monday.
 Get a subscription to High Latitude Style to never miss a post.

 Photos: G. Kramm